Tnze/ffxiv-crafting/README.md

 # ffxiv-crafting

-An crafting simulator of FFXIV
+A crafting simulator of FFXIV.